Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 - The conversation should be printed.
 Select “Print” and send it to any printer you’re connected to while the message is open on your computer.

-How To Hide Text Messages On My T-Mobile Billing Statement?
+How Can I Prevent Text Messages from Appearing on My T-Mobile Bill Statement?

 In most cases, you will not be able to conceal numbers that appear on your phone bill for SMS text messages or calls that you have previously made.
 Making the switch to a messaging and calling software that is both safe and encrypted is the most effective strategy to keep future communications private.